 For predictable execution of memory allocation, more care is needed when selecting memory related options.
-No dynamic heap size increments should be used if the break introduced by the heap size expansion can harm the realtime guarantees required by the application.
-Also, the heap size must be set such that the implied garbage collection work is tolerable.
+No dynamic heap size increments should be used since the pause introduced by the heap size expansion can harm the realtime guarantees required by the application.
+Dynamic heap expansion requires an atomic operation, i.e., all Java threads in the VM will be stopped from running when this happens, adding a possibly unlimited delay to the execution time of the tasks performed by these threads.

+Also, the heap size must be set large enough such that the implied garbage collection work is tolerable.